Mojeda01/Evil-Slots/README.md

 - Reel spinning mechanism with configurable symbol probabilities
 - Multiple paylines for win calculation
-- Bonus game functionality
+- Bonus game functionality with adjustable trigger frequency
 - Currency and token management
 - Jackpot system integration
-- Logging of game results
+- Logging of game results for analysis
+- Implemented house edge for long-term game balance
+- Maximum bet limit to prevent excessive wagering
+- Enhanced win calculation considering bet amount and house edge
+- Improved random selection of symbols based on configured probabilities
+- Removed inaccurate in-game RTP calculation for more realistic gameplay
+- Updated main menu for streamlined user interaction

 The script provides a text-based interface for playing the game, allowing users to place bets, spin the reels, and participate in bonus rounds.
+It now offers a more balanced and realistic slot machine experience with improved game economics.

 ### 2. Diagnostics Tool (diagnostics_tool.py)

-This tool provides real-time analysis, visualization of the slot machine's performance, and control over game probabilities.
+This tool provides real-time analysis, visualization of the slot machine's performance, and control over game probabilities and payouts.
 Features include:

 - Automatic updates based on changes in the log file
 - Display of key statistics (total spins, winnings, average win, RTP)